 The system also encodes background knowledge about generic processes, which take a similar but more abstract form.
 Each generic process specifies one or more variables that it relates, the structure of the algebraic expression that determines its rate, and one or more derivatives that are proportional to this rate.
-A generic process does not mention either specific variables or parameter values, but it can specify constraints.
+A generic process does not mention either specific variables or parameter values, but it can indicate constraints.
 For instance, it may specify the type of each variable (say predator or nutrient) and it may place bounds on parameter values (say positive or negative).
 Each process also has a type, such as predation or nutrient absorption, with alternatives differing in their functional forms.
-Generic processes play the same role as building blocks for model induction as they have done in earlier work on this topic.
+Generic processes play the same role as building blocks for model induction as in earlier work on this topic (Bridewell et al., 2008), as well as in research in automated construction of qualitative models (Crawford, Farquhar, & Kuipers, 1990).